Mind delivers services informed by evidence and consistent with a social model of health

-People who use our services come from many cultural and socioeconomic backgrounds, and are of all ages.
+People who use our services come from many cultural and socioeconomic backgrounds.

 For more detailed information about our services, click here.

 2. We educate people about mental health and recovery

 We provide training for peer workers and other mental health professionals, and people in various occupations and industries to increase their knowledge and skills in recovery-oriented practice.
 We also provide information for consumers, families and carers.

 In this aspect of our work, we support national and international partnerships and networks, ranging from organisations that represent the interest of people with mental health issues through to universities.

 3. We undertake research